Skip to Content

 1. Choose Banana Pepper Seeds

 Not all banana peppers are the same!
 One of the most overlooked, but very important steps to growing any vegetable is seed selection.
-You’ll want to find the right banana pepper variety to grow in your garden, tailored to your tastes.
+You’ll want to find the right banana pepper variety to grow in your garden, tailored to your climate and tastes.

 Popular banana pepper types: